 Despite these drawbacks, overall, I did enjoy this book.
 Some of the scenes that Williams portrays are very complex, while some are so short and telegraphic that they deserve several readings and lots of thought.
 Since this book is such a quick read (it took me less than a week from start to finish, and remember, I’m a slow reader because of my dyslexia), that shouldn’t be a problem.
 I think I can give this book a solid four out of five stars and recommend it for people looking for something unusual, which is both poignant and funny, but mostly thought provoking.

-“99 Stories of God” by Joy Williams published (actually re-released) July 12, 2016 by Tin House Books is available from Amazon, Barnes & Noble, iTunes (iBook or audiobook), the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“99 Stories of God” by Joy Williams published (actually re-released) July 12, 2016 by Tin House Books is available (via these affiliate links) from Amazon, Barnes & Noble, iTunes (iBook or audiobook), the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.